annalisa144/reverdecer/_posts/2019-01-26-dry-season-foliage.md

 I'm learning to appreciate the shades of green we see in patches during this dusty, dry season.
 And usually, the green comes with thorns - like this sweet acacia.

-Thorns are a survival strategy and I don't *want* to resent them.
+Thorns are a survival strategy (less water loss than leaves, deter predators) and I don't *want* to resent them.
 But I do contemplate buying serious hiking boots every time I get poked (but will I need them after this winter in Mexico?).

 What are your survival strategies this winter?
 * Wrapping your hands around cups of tea, cocoa, coffee under a blanket